HMS Thunder Child: Analysis

+Garry Young considers Thunder Child's demise in combat against the Martians in the context of ethics of killer robots, describing Thunder Child's destruction as exemplifying "behaviour as (outwardly) dignified in the face of indignity".
+According to Young, "the ironclad (and its anonymous crew) is depicted as dying a valiant death against a faceless and non-human enemy, to the sound of cheers from the fearful audience looking on."
+Young argues that Thunder Child's crew's death should be considered dignified irrespective of whether the Martians are able to recognize or value the humanity of Thunder Child's crew.

 Adaptations

 HMS Thunder Child is commonly omitted from some adaptations or replaced outright with technology more appropriate to the updated settings.

 In Orson Welles's famous 1938 radio adaptation of The War of the Worlds, a Boeing B-17 Flying Fortress heavy bomber replaces Thunder Child; it collides with a fighting-machine after being critically damaged by its Heat-Ray.

 In the George Pal 1953 film adaptation, the last-ditch defense against the Martians is an atomic bomb dropped by a Thunder Child replacement, a Northrop YB-49 Flying Wing jet bomber; the atomic bomb proves useless, because the Martian fighting-machines are protected by individual force fields.

 The first adaptation to feature HMS Thunder Child was Jeff Wayne's Musical Version of The War of the Worlds, which was released in 1978 and retains the novel's Victorian setting, characters, and situations.
 The album features the song, "Thunder Child".
 The album's cover art depicts a Canopus-class battleship fighting a Martian tripod.
-This version of Thunder Child is based upon the naval painting depicting the Battle of Coronel (1 November 1914).
-The War of the Worlds was written as an account of fictional 1897 events and the lead ship of the class, HMS Canopus, did not enter service until 1899.
-The vessel in the painting is therefore a member of the Majestic-class, like HMS Mars commissioned in 1896.
+The War of the Worlds was written as an account of fictional events early in the 20th century (possibly the summer of 1901) and the lead ship of the class, HMS Canopus, entered service in 1899 and thus fits the timeline.

 The 1999 video game adaptation of Jeff Wayne's musical features a level revolving around Thunder Child.
 The player is placed in control of the ironclad and must sail it down a river while using its cannons to destroy Martian machines and settlements; the level ends in a climactic confrontation with Tempest, a powerful Martian war machine.

 In Steven Spielberg's 2005 film adaptation, War of the Worlds, contemporary American military forces use tanks and attack helicopters against the alien Tripods, again without success.
 Earlier in the film, civilian ferries trying to escape from the Tripods are trapped and easily sunk, with no intervention by a warship.

 The low-budget direct-to-DVD Pendragon feature adaptation of the novel, released in 2005, uses poor CGI to portray HMS Thunder Child as a Royal Navy Havock-class destroyer.